Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Bestial Boon
 At 24th level, you may take one [boon](boons.md).

 ### Sovereign's Inheritance
-At 25th level, when you reduce a creature to 0hp, with an attack using a natural weapon; if that creature had 12 or more hit dice, you regain 20 hitpoints.
+At 25th level, when you reduce a creature to 0hp, with an attack using a natural weapon; You regain hitpoints equal to 3 times the CR of that creature.

 ____